mirri66/xgbmagic/README.md

 - remove categorical features with too many possible category values (to remove unhelpful features like names and ids)
 - parameter tuning with GridsearchCV
 - allow custom values for more parameters
+- for classification problems, convert labels to 0-n integers (in case they're floats or strings)

 ## Installation
 Install xgboost first